Projects

 NYCEDC - Citywide Ferry Service at Hunter’s Point South Landing

-MFS Consulting Engineers & Surveyor, DPC (MFS) was contracted by M.G.
+MFS Engineers & Surveyors was contracted by M.G.
 McLaren Engineering and Land Surveying, P.C. to provide special inspections for a subsurface investigation in support for the New York City Economic Development Corporation (NYCEDC) – Citywide Ferry Service at Hunter’s Point South Landing Project located on the East River in Long Island City in the borough of Queens, New York.

 During the borings MFS observed the subsurface conditions and generated test boring logs to include soil classifications in accordance with the Unified Soil Classification System and New York City Building Code (NYCBC), action of equipment, and other noteworthy observations.
 The boring logs showed borehole and sample diameters and depths at which drilling, or sampling methods or equipment change.
 The logs showed total depth of penetration, blow counts, groundwater level, and types of sampling.
 The drilling equipment make and model, drilling method, date and time drilled, casing, any heaving conditions, loss of circulation, voids, or any other conditions observed during drilling were also noted on the logs.
 Classifications and descriptions of the rock core samples obtained, as well as percentage core recovery and Rock Quality Designation (RQD) were also reported on the boring and rock coring logs.